Dakota Crescent: Building Typologies

 There were originally many more typologies, like straight pi-shaped blocks and 3 storey 1-room blocks, but all blocks with such typologies were demolished many years ago.

 The butterfly-shaped blocks, walk-up apartments and commercial shop houses are unique to Dakota Crescent and cannot be found elsewhere, unlike the straight blocks which are replicated and can be found in other SIT estates.
 However, the estates which had the straight blocks have since been demolished and the two blocks in Dakota are the last surviving ones.

 Neon Light Advertisement

 In the 1960s, the use of neon lights for advertisement billboards was first introduced in Singapore.
 Even though this form of advertising only takes up less than a percent of the total advertising expenditure in Singapore, there were still a number of public supporters and companies which wanted to use neon advertisements.
 These advertisements are placed on the walls of prominent buildings, with those along the roads being easier to spot and hence more attractive.
 Places such as South Bridge Road and Guillemard Circus had these neon advertisements.
-Similarly, Block 6 of Dakota Crescent used to have one of these neon light advertisements as well (Figures 28 and 29).
-Unfortunately, neon advertisement business later died down in Singapore and hence we do not see the signboard on Block 6 today.
+Similarly, Block 6 of Dakota Crescent used to have one neon light advertisement but it was eventually removed.